You’ll Never See Your World the Same Way Again

 - NexOptic’s management team and board of directors is comprised of industry-leading talent from Lexmark International and NASA.
 Company insiders hold approximately 39 percent.

 - DoubleTake has won the following awards: 2019 Gold Award for Advanced Image Capture in the Consumer Goods category by Edison Awards, New York City, Digital Trends’ “Top Tech of CES 2019” award for photography at Las Vegas and the GearJunkie “Best in Show 2019 for Winter Gear at the Outdoor Retailer and Snow Show January 29-31 in Denver, Colorado.

-- A limited release of DoubleTake is expected to take place before the end of 2019.
+- A limited release of DoubleTake is expected to take place in early 2020.

 - NexOptic’s mobile lenses have 35 percent better resolution when compared to the best-rated products on the market, according to third-party verification sources.

 Rich Geruson’s experience spans CEO roles at Lexmark International, Phoenix Technologies and VoiceSignal Technologies as well as Senior Vice President positions at Nokia, IBM, Toshiba and McKinsey & Co.
 As CEO of Lexmark, a multibillion-dollar imaging technology and solutions company with 10,000 employees, he grew printer sales faster than at any time in the last 10 years while simultaneously executing extensive process reengineering, transforming the business from negative EBITDA and high debt to positive multi-hundred-million-dollar EBITDA and a healthy debt profile.
 As CEO of Phoenix Technologies, he achieved consistently high profit year-over-year for six years straight in the company’s business of firmware and software for PCs, tablets and embedded internet of things (IoT) devices.